radcamp/radcamp.github.io/NYC2019/03_ipyrad_partII_CLI.md

 For our downstream analysis we'll need more than just the default output formats, so lets rerun step 7 and generate all supported output formats.
-This can be accomplished by editing the `params-anolis.txt` and setting the requested `output_formats` to `*` (again, the wildcard character):
+This can be accomplished by editing the `params-peddrad.txt` and setting the requested `output_formats` to `*` (again, the wildcard character):
 ```
 *                        ## [27] [output_formats]: Output formats (see docs)